 The NIST CSF also provides a 7-step approach for the implementation and improvement of their cybersecurity posture utilizing the NIST CSF.
 The 7-steps include:

 - Step 1: Prioritize and Scope.
 The organization identifies its business/mission objectives and high-level organizational priorities.

 - Step 2: Orient.
 The organization identifies related systems and assets, regulatory requirements, and overall risk approach and then identifies threats to, and vulnerabilities of, those systems and assets.

 - Step 3: Create a Current Profile.
 The organization develops a Current Profile by indicating which Category and Subcategory outcomes from the Framework Core are currently being achieved.

 - Step 4: Conduct a Risk Assessment.
 The organization analyzes the operational environment in order to discern the likelihood of a cybersecurity event and the impact that the event could have on the organization.

 - Step 5: Create a Target Profile.
 The organization creates a Target Profile that focuses on the assessment of the Framework Categories and Subcategories describing the organization’s desired cybersecurity outcomes.

 - Step 6: Determine, Analyze, and Prioritize Gaps.
 The organization compares the Current Profile and the Target Profile to determine gaps.
-Next it creates a prioritized action plan to address those gaps that draws upon mission drivers, a cost/benefit analysis, and understanding of risk to achieve the outcomes in the Target Profile.
+Next, it creates a prioritized action plan to address those gaps that draw upon mission drivers, a cost/benefit analysis, and an understanding of risk to achieve the outcomes in the Target Profile.

 - Step 7: Implement Action Plan.
 The organization determines which actions to take in regards to the gaps, if any, identified in the previous step